damies13/rfswarm/Doc/HardwareRequirements.md

 ## Reporter

 The Hardware Requirements for the Reporter are a bit higher, it will depend on how many sections and subsections you have in your report and how complicated the graphs are.
 These minimums should allow you to plan a reasonable report.
-The most memory intensive report I have built so far used around 400MB of RAM after updating the preview and while exporting the report in html, word and excel at the same time.
+The most memory intensive report I have built so far used around 400MB of RAM after updating the preview and while exporting the report in HTML, word and excel at the same time.

 Recommended minimums: